agaricusb/Jarmod2Coremod/README.md

 Important Notes:

 * Rename jarmod2coremod to begin with "AAA-" to load before other coremods, if needed
-* Rename the jarmods to control their loader, they will be sorted before loading
+* Rename the jarmods to control their loader, they will be sorted alphabetically before loading
 * If you have trouble, test by installing jarmods into the jar instead

 Compilation: